 Montgomery County -- Norristown, Collegeville

-The New Power Company is guaranteeing New Jersey customers who switch from PSE&G savings of up to 15 percent on the electricity portion of their power bills, based on “Price to Compare” for average annual residential bills under Rate Schedule RS.
-Pennsylvania customers switching from PECO are guaranteed savings up to 25 percent on the same portion of their bills based on “Price to Compare” for average annual residential bills under Rate Schedule R.
+With The New Power Company New Jersey customers are guaranteed savings of up to 15 percent when switching from PSE&G, and Pennsylvania customers are guaranteed savings of up to 25 percent when switching from PECO.
+These savings apply to the elecricity portion of customer’s power bills and are based on the “Price to Compare” for average annual residential bills under Rate Schedule RS for New Jersey and Rate Schedule R for Pennsylvania.

 “Our offer to consumers is unique,” said Mr. Lockhart.
 “Not only will they save money by switching to The New Power Company, they will also receive valuable benefits through our airline partners and other affiliates.”